Open a Company in Italy

 - request for benefits and funds provided by the Government;

-- assist you in opening Italian bank account for your company.
+– assist you in opening an Italian bank account for your company.

-A foreign company that wants to choose to settle in Italy can do so through one:
+A foreign company that wants to establish its business in Italy can do so through one:

-- Subsidiary: is a company with full powers controlled by the foreign mother that can carry out any business;
+Subsidiary: a company with full powers controlled by the foreign mother that can carry out any business;

 Both in the case of persons and the case of foreign companies, the directors do not have an obligation to reside in Italy.